Is Hall of Fame Resort & Entertainment Company (HOFV) a Keeper?

 Sponsored

-The average price from analysts is $5.00, which is $2.41 above the current price.
-HOFV currently public float of 58.39M and currently shorts hold a 10.30% ratio of that float.
-Today, the average trading volume of HOFV was 3.08M shares.
+The average price from analysts is $5.00.
+HOFV currently public float of 58.05M and currently shorts hold a 10.36% ratio of that float.
+Today, the average trading volume of HOFV was 2.98M shares.

 HOFV’s Market Performance

-HOFV stocks went down by -8.80% for the week, with a monthly drop of -18.55% and a quarterly performance of -22.46%, while its annual performance rate touched -37.74%.
-The volatility ratio for the week stands at 5.83% while the volatility levels for the past 30 days are set at 6.77% for Hall of Fame Resort & Entertainment Company.
-The simple moving average for the period of the last 20 days is -12.99% for HOFV stocks with a simple moving average of -11.57% for the last 200 days.
+HOFV stocks went up by 0.36% for the week, with a monthly drop of -7.31% and a quarterly performance of -23.56%, while its annual performance rate touched -37.16%.
+The volatility ratio for the week stands at 7.85% while the volatility levels for the past 30 days are set at 7.18% for Hall of Fame Resort & Entertainment Company.
+The simple moving average for the period of the last 20 days is -2.26% for HOFV stocks with a simple moving average of -5.20% for the last 200 days.

-During the last 5 trading sessions, HOFV fell by -8.80%, which changed the moving average for the period of 200-days by +33.51% in comparison to the 20-day moving average, which settled at $2.95.
-In addition, Hall of Fame Resort & Entertainment Company saw 110.57% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HOFV rose by +0.36%, which changed the moving average for the period of 200-days by +46.84% in comparison to the 20-day moving average, which settled at $2.84.
+In addition, Hall of Fame Resort & Entertainment Company saw 126.83% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading